IT3049C-Students/7-phaser-tutorial-AlexBalogh1933/README.md

 how many points out of 20 do you deserve on this assignment:

 ## Self-Reflection:
+I was trying to do the npm install http-server but it seemed to do nothing.
+I also tried to use the Web Server Chrome extension and it also did not do anything.
+I couldn't select a folder it just would sit there.
 ### How long it took me to finish this?